beescoop/Obeesdoo/beesdoo_inventory/readme/DESCRIPTION.rst

-Adds a responsible, a max shipping date and a button to copy quantity to stock pickings.
+Adds a max shipping date and a button to copy quantity to stock pickings.